rixx/books.rixx.de/data/reviews/ilona-andrews/clean-sweep/index.md

 What I really liked, apart from the whole sentient inn thing, is that Andrews took the whole concept in a *scifi* direction, which I didn't really expect.
 There's magical space travel, portals, high tech, other civilisations, and travel across the universe.
-All of that is pretty neat, and I'd love to see more of it.
+All of that is neat, and I'd love to see more of it.